-A first revision of the E&S documents were published on 25 December 2022, these have been revised on 17 January 2023 with updates to the assessment of alternatives and biodiversity.
+A first revision of the E&S documents were published on 25 December 2022, they were revised on 17 January 2023 with updates to the assessment of alternatives and biodiversity.
 After the 30 day disclosure and consultation period as outlined in the Stakeholder Engagement Plan, final documents will be prepared accounting for feedback and published thereafter.